-To help us to perform our duties as an energy supplier we ask other metering companies to work on our behalf.
-They have specially-trained engineers that can do anything from replacing, installing or fixing a meter, or even just reading it.
+To enable us to perform our duties as an energy supplier, we've partnered with two successful meter installers who provide nationwide coverage to our customers.
+They have specially-trained engineers that can do anything from replacing, installing, fixing, or even just reading your meter.

-At So Energy, the safety of our customers and our engineers is our priority.
+At So Energy, the safety of our customers and our engineers in relation to COVID-19 is still a priority.
 Our appointments follow strict guidance to ensure the safety of our customers and team during visits to your home.
 Changes to how we work in your home have been guided by government advice and detailed risk assessments from our engineering partners.
 You can read more about these changes and what to expect here.

 The engineers working on our behalf will not wear So Energy clothing when they visit, so it is very important that before you let them into your home, please always ask: